tractorjuice/gov_chatbots/README.md

 # gov_chatbots

 Created for fun to experiement with prompt engineering.
+Pop these into your friendly AI chat interface and have a play.
-Please probive suggestions for other bots.
+Please provide suggestions for other bots, or improvements to the prompts

 Goverment ChatBots